Eurasian whimbrel: Conservation

 The whimbrel is listed in the Agreement on the Conservation of African-Eurasian Migratory Waterbirds.
 Near the end of the 19th century, hunting on the Eurasian whimbrel's migration routes took a heavy toll on its population, which has since recovered.
-It is listed as Least Concern on the IUCN Red List and has been negatively impacted by climate change, habitat destruction and outbreaks of Avian flu to which it is susceptible.
+It is listed as Least Concern on the IUCN Red List and has been negatively impacted by climate change, habitat destruction and outbreaks of avian flu to which it is susceptible.

-The whimbrel and the Hudsonian curlew are considered to be conspecific.
+In Iceland, home to one-third of the world's breeding population, the populations are crashing in most areas.
+Development is considered the most likely cause.